gnosis/prediction-market-agent-tooling/README.md

 This will output the newly created Safe in the terminal, and it can then be copied over to the deployment part (e.g. Terraform).
 Note that `salt_nonce` can be passed so that the created safe is deterministically created for each agent, so that, if the same `salt_nonce` is used, the script will not create a new Safe for the agent, instead it will output the previously existent Safe.

-You can then specify this agent's Safe address with the the `SAFE_ADDRESS` environment variable.
+You can then specify this agent's Safe address with the `SAFE_ADDRESS` environment variable.

 ## Monitoring